 One of the most effective strategies for answering GRE questions is to plug and play.
-Rather than solving questions mathematically, it’s often possible to take a shortcut by plugging in numbers to see if the answer choices match the expected results.
+Instead of solving a problem algebraically right away, you can often take a shortcut by plugging in your own numbers and checking which answer choice matches the result.

-Here’s an example of a GRE question that is well-suited for this technique:
+Here’s an example of a GRE question that works well with this technique:

 A particularly busy 4-way stop experiences car crashes every days.
 If the surveillance camera captured only percent of the car crashes, then which of the following represents the total number of crashes recorded in days?